PROBLEM WITH THIS WEBPAGE?

 To report another problem with the president or leadership websites, please contact email@example.com.

 Joseph D. Kearney, dean of the Law School and professor of law, joined Marquette as an assistant professor in 1997.
 He became an associate professor in 2001 and a professor and dean in 2003.
 As dean, he led the project of Ray and Kay Eckstein Hall, which opened in 2010.

 In the 1990s, Kearney practiced law for six years at Sidley & Austin in Chicago, with an emphasis on appellate and regulatory litigation.
-He also served as a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and to Judge Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit in Portland, Ore., in 1989–90.
+He also served as a law clerk to Justice Antonin Scalia of the U.S. Supreme Court and to Judge Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit in Portland, Oregon.
 Kearney is admitted to the practice of law in Illinois, Wisconsin and various federal courts.

-Kearney is a native of Chicago and graduated from St. Ignatius, the city’s Jesuit high school.
+Kearney is a native of Chicago’s South Side and attended St. Ignatius, the city’s Jesuit high school.